-Modern consumers are tech-savvy, mobile and social.
-They are found online: networking, scanning through content, indulging in multi-media or even shopping.
+Modern consumers are tech-savvy, mobile, and social.
+They are found online: networking, scanning through content, indulging in multi-media, or even shopping.
 As a result, social media has grown from just connecting friends to uniting brands and users across the platforms.

 Studies indicate 9 out of 10 people are likely to go to social media for assistance before they make a buying decision, and about 75% of consumers purchase a product because they saw it on social media.
-This simply means, with a little effort any business can appeal to thousands of potential shoppers on online platforms sometimes without spending even a single cent.
+This simply means, with a little effort, any business can appeal to thousands of potential shoppers on online platforms sometimes without spending even a single cent.

 As such, social media comes in handy in promoting your brand to your audience and generating new sales.
 You can post updates on products and keep followers informed on the next big thing about your company.
 Not only is it cheap, but also time-saving and adaptable to two-way communication between your business and the customers.

 But with so many social media platforms out there, how will you know which one will work as an effective e-commerce store for your business?
 While this can be daunting, do not be frightened.
-You have made this kind of decisions in the past, this one will be simple too.
+You have made this kind of decision in the past, this one will be simple too.

 Below are six proven social media sites that work as effective e-commerce stores: